johnswil/mantl/docs/getting_started/gce.rst

 infrastructure in a file called "terraform.tfstate".
 This file can be stored locally or in a `remote <https://www.terraform.io/docs/state/index.html>`_ location such as `consul <https://github.com/hashicorp/terraform/blob/master/state/remote/remote.go#L38>`_.
-If you use the ``gce.sample.tf`` that is provided, by default the state of all the modules are stored in local terraform.tfstate files at the root of this project.
+If you use the ``gce.sample.tf`` that is provided, by default the state of all the modules are stored in local terraform.tfstate file at the root of this project.

 Instead of storing the state for all the modules in one file, you might deploy the modules independently and have different terraform.tfstate for each module (either locally or remote).